-I had asked at several of the BC Balance and Dizziness meetings if any of the speakers had a suggestion about dizziness and flying, and finally a young woman doctor who had just returned from studying in Australia answered my question by saying, "Sit by the window.
+I had asked at several of the Balance & Dizziness Canada meetings if any of the speakers had a suggestion about dizziness and flying, and finally a young woman doctor who had just returned from studying in Australia answered my question by saying, "Sit by the window.
 That way the brain can see that you're moving."

 I had previously wanted the freedom of an aisle seat, but her suggestion worked and I can now fly without getting dizzy.
 Someday, I would like the opportunity to tell her how grateful I am!

 A few years later I visited my cousin again, but, sadly, by then he was dying in hospital and his wife was suffering from Alzheimer's, so I was never able to redeem myself by becoming their guest from Heaven, instead of from Hell. - Wendy Noble, Vancouver, BC